sahurtado88/Documentacion/DevOps.md

 ## Virtual Machine vs Container

-in vitual machine you needd Guest OS and this make more heavier  in docker you don't need de guest OS so the docker is more lighter is platform independt
+in vitual machine you needd Guest OS and this make more heavier  in docker you don't need de guest OS so the docker is more lighter is platform independent

 ### LOG MANAGEMENT TOOLS